Gemnnn/Android_Projects/README.md

 #### Projects in Project

+- [MiniGames]: A mini-game application that allows user to enjoy several simple games
 - [Mystagram]: social media similar to Instagram

 Feel free to explore each sub-project and its respective folders for more details.